 Cooking with hemp oil offers several benefits to the users.
-The oil contains sitosterol that aids in the reduction of cholesterol levels.
+The oil contains sitosterol which aids in the reduction of cholesterol levels.
 The presence of omega fatty acids makes it a potent ingredient to improve skin texture and fight age signs to add a youthful glow.
 It can also treat several skin problems, including eczema, psoriasis, and acne.
 The fatty acids also aid in strengthening natural body defence to protect against common microbial infections.

-Due to low sugar and carbohydrate levels, hemp oil is a healthy choice for diabetic patients and individuals with a heart condition history.
+Due to low sugar and carbohydrate levels, hemp oil is a healthy choice for diabetic patients and individuals with a heart conditions history.
 It is also a powerful ingredient to regulate hormonal problems, especially in women.
 It can thus aid women going through menopause or PMS by easing the intensity of the symptoms.